ufo-language/c-implementation-v1/README.md

 Because what's become interesting to me is not what you can build using a language that gives you everything, but with a language that gives you very little.

-See https://github.com/ufo-language/reference-implementation/tree/master/doc (download file in order to view) for the complete UFO documentation.
+See https://github.com/ufo-language/reference-implementation/tree/master/doc (download the file in order to view it) for the complete UFO documentation.
 Caveat emptor: this version is not up to that spec.

 ----